corbado/example-passkeys-flutter/README.md

 Inside the developer panel, go to [Settings -> Credentials -> Native Apps](https://app.corbado.com/app/settings/credentials/native-apps) and click on 'Add new'.
 There you need to enter the app identifier prefix of your iOS application as well as the bundle identifier (this sample application uses `com.corbado.passkeys` as default bundle identifier).
 The app identifier prefix can be obtained by going to your [Apple Developer Certificates, Identifier & Profiles](https://developer.apple.com/account/resources/identifiers/bundleId) associated with your Apple Developer account, and finding the corresponding app identifier prefix.

 If you've successfully entered the app identifier prefix and the bundle identifier in the developer panel, Corbado deploys a required /.well-known/apple-app-site-association file to `{project ID}.auth.corbado.com`.
 This makes the `apple-app-site-association.json` file publicly reachable and also binds your passkeys to `{project ID}.auth.corbado.com` (the [WebAuthn relying party](https://www.w3.org/TR/webauthn-2/#webauthn-relying-party)).
-To use your own domain and bind the passkeys to it, please see the next step 4.2.
+To use your own domain and bind the passkeys to it, please see the step 4.3.

 ### 4.2.
+Configure Redirect and Application URLs for deep linking

+To make sure deep linking inside the app works correctly, and the user gets redirected to the app to confirm email links, you need to configure the Redirect URL and Application URL in the developer panel.
+Set the Redirect URL to `https://{YOUR_PROJECT_ID}.auth.corbado.com/login` and the Application URL to `https://{YOUR_PROJECT_ID}.auth.corbado.com/emailLinkConfirm`.
+The applinks part in the apple-app-site-association.json file is used to enable deep linking between your app and the associated domain.

+By following these steps, your app will be properly configured to handle email link confirmations and deep linking, providing a seamless user experience.

+### 4.3.
 (Optional) Bind the passkeys to your own domain

 If you want to bind the passkeys to your own domain (e.g. `your-domain.com`), you need to manually change the [WebAuthn relying party](https://www.w3.org/TR/webauthn-2/#webauthn-relying-party) and host the `apple-app-site-association.json` file on this domain (so on `your-domain.com/.well-known/apple-app-site-association`).
 To make it work with Corbado, you need to change the CNAME in the [developer panel](https://app.corbado.com/app/settings/general/go-live) to a subdomain of your domain, e.g. `auth.your-domain.com`.
 Corbado will then automatically bind your passkeys to the root / top-level domain of the provided CNAME unless it is on the [public suffix list](https://publicsuffix.org/learn/), here to `your-domain.com`.